What is Scabby Mouth?

-Scabby mouth is a very infectious viral disease predominantly seen in sheep but also able to infect goats, deer, tahr, chamois, dogs and people!
+Scabby mouth is a very infectious viral disease predominantly seen in sheep but also able to infect goats, deer, dogs and humans!
 It is most common in young stock such as lambs and hoggets, but older animals can be infected, especially in the face of a high challenge.

 The organism is a parapox virus with an affinity for the skin.
 While infection is self-limiting, it occurs in outbreaks affecting up to 90% of a mob and causes major production loss as animals are unable to suckle or eat.
 Lesions can be complicated by becoming infected or flystruck.
 Adult ewes may have their udders affected and due to pain refuse to allow lambs to suckle.
 There are also the public health issues of passing on disease to shearers or meat workers.